Many people in Long Branch, I’ve learned, have an interest in the history of the mouth of Etobicoke Creek.

 Cannon at Marie Curtis Park

-I’ve also learned details about the cannon located at Marie Curtis Park.
+I’ve also learned details about the cannon near the shoreline at Marie Curtis Park.

 The presence of the cannon highlights the history of technological advances in warfare.